Vue Nodes

 <template><el-progress type="dashboard" :percentage="percentage" :width="80"><template #default="{ percentage }"><span class="percentage-value">%</span></template></el-progress></template><script lang="ts">import { defineComponent } from 'vue'export default defineComponent({name: 'ProgressNode',inject: ['getNode'],data() {return {percentage: 80,}},mounted() {const node = (this as any).getNode()console.log(node)},})</script>

-The final effect is as follows:
+The result is as follows:

-To update the content of a Vue
+To update the content of a Vue node, there are two methods:

-(not elaborated here, but used in the same way as regular Vue
+Vuex (not elaborated here, but used in the same way as regular Vue components with Vuex data).Below is an introduction to dynamically updating node content using events:

 const node = graph.addNode({shape: 'custom-vue-node',x: 100,y: 60,data: {progress: 80,},})setInterval(() => {const { progress } = node.getData()node.setData({progress: (progress + 10) % 100,})}, 2000)

-Inside the node component, we can listen for changes to the node's data
+Inside the node component, we can listen for changes to the node's data:

 export default defineComponent({name: 'ProgressNode',inject: ['getNode'],data() {return {percentage: 80,}},mounted() {const node = (this as any).getNode() as Nodenode.on('change:data', ({ current }) => {const { progress } = currentthis.percentage = progress})},})